cdervis/Polly/Docs/docs/audio.md

 auto channel = audio.playSoundInBackground(song);
 ```

-The song will play until it's finished, or if the channel object is not referenced anymore, or if it's programmatically stopped, for example by using `SoundChannel::setIsPaused()` or `AudioDevice::pauseAllSounds()`.
+The song will play until it's finished, or if the channel object is not referenced anymore, or if it's programmatically stopped, for example by using `#!cpp SoundChannel::setIsPaused()` or `#!cpp AudioDevice::pauseAllSounds()`.

-You could also let it loop using `channel.setIsLooping(true)`.
+You could also let it loop using `#!cpp channel.setIsLooping(true)`.

 ## Disabling the Audio Device